tanyapowell/restaurant-reviews/docs/PULL_REQUEST_TEMPLATE.md

 ## Description

-:question: Please include a summary of the change(s) a small paragraph in your own words is fine.
+:question: Please include a summary of the change(s), a small paragraph in your own words is fine.

-:question: Break Down of Task, steps taken.
+:question: Breakdown of Task, steps taken.

 -[ ] ...